nitishkr72/Unix-System/File System Tree/README.md

 9. reload: usage: reload <filename>, construct a file system tree from a file 10.menu: usage: menu, it shows the available commands.
 11.quit: usage: quit, terminate program.

+Binary Search Tree will be used as general tree,